AbleCorp/able-script-the-book/src/03-basics/03-control_flow.md

 ```
 will infinitely repeat this piece of code.

-So, for stopping the loop, there exist `break` beyword.
+So, for stopping the loop, there exist `break` keyword.
 ```ablescript
 var counter = 0;
 loop {